Relational, Somatic & Gestalt Therapy · San Francisco, CA

 In practice, that means we don't just talk about your life from a distance.
 We pay attention to what's happening right now: in your body, in the room, between us.
 These approaches trust that the body holds wisdom, that the present moment is full of information, and that real change comes through felt experience, not just insight.

-I show up as a whole person, not a role.
 I bring my full humanity into the room, and that creates space for yours.

 Get In Touch